Register of New Zealand

 Supplied at Taupo, Reporoa & Maori stations in ret;

-Father of Mrs J. Ross Murray, Maori Boys Training Farm, Te Whaiti.
+Father of Mrs J. Ross Murray, Maori Boys Training Farm, Te Whaiti and Miss Alison Hogg.

 Died 23.7.1967 Hamilton